 The Utica Art Association sponsors exhibitions at local galleries, is involved with many arts related community events, and holds monthly meetings.
 Meetings are held the last Monday of the month from September through June.
 Members are encouraged to socialize at the meetings.
 After the general meeting the Association provides an artist demonstration, arts related presentation, or an art critique.
 Members pay yearly dues.
 Members are kept informed of our activities through a monthly Bulletin.

-Treasurer: Roger Cleveland
+President: Roger Cleveland

 Secretary: Sandra DeVisser

 Bulletin Editor & Webmaster: Peter Rashford